pulumi/docs/content/reference/cd-aws-code-services.md

 an update.
 You can create a new Pulumi access token specifically for your CloudBuild project on your [Pulumi Account page](https://app.pulumi.com/account/tokens).

-Becase of the sensitive nature of the access token, it is recommended that the the Pulumi access token in Amazon's Systems Manager Parameter Store.
+Because of the sensitive nature of the access token, it is recommended that the the Pulumi access token in Amazon's Systems Manager Parameter Store.
 This allows you to keep the value secret, while providing auditable access to CodeBuild.